Become our Sponsor

 Your kind of contribution will help us continue to promote our Citrus industry in the Rio Grande Valley and even better will help spread the word about your business to our supporters and the community not only in the Rio Grande Valley, but all the way to San Antonio, Laredo, Corpus Christi and many locations.
 Be part of Texas Citrus Fiesta and join the other sponsors already taking part of these wonderful historical events.

 Attached, you will find different levels of sponsorship that you may generously select from with various listings of items that you will enjoy.
-If you have any questions, please feel free to contact me at (956) 585-9724.
-I would be more than glad to assist you.
+If you have any questions, please feel free to contact us at (956) 585-9724.
+We would be more than glad to assist you.

 Parade of Oranges